franklinscudder/Piz/README.md

  This is a useless tool that turns a file into a directory structure full of other files and then attempts to decode this mess back into the original file.

  If zipping up a directory is compression I guess this is expansion???
 Obfuscation???
-Inflation????
+Over-Inflation????